apache/dubbo-website/content/en/overview/mannual/java-sdk/reference-manual/upgrades-and-compatibility/migration-service-discovery.md

 By default, the Dubbo 3 framework has the capability to discover both Dubbo 2 and Dubbo 3 address lists simultaneously.
 By default, if there are Dubbo 3 addresses available for consumption in the cluster, it will automatically consume Dubbo 3 addresses; if there are no new addresses, it will automatically consume Dubbo 2 addresses (Dubbo 3 provides a switch to control this behavior), as illustrated in the figure below:

 <img alt="dubbo application-level service discovery" style="max-width:800px;height:auto;" src="/imgs/v3/migration/consumer-subscription.png"/>

-### Status Convergence

-For more detailed explanations regarding the above dual registration and dual subscription behaviors, and how to quickly complete the convergence of the service discovery model, please refer to the blog article [Smooth Migration Steps and Principles for Dubbo 3 Service Discovery](/en/blog/2024/05/13/如何从接口级服务发现平滑迁移到应用级服务发现/)。